Skip to main content

 Song lyrics are especially important in a first dance.
 Romance is the most popular theme.
 From our experience, a number of songs leap out as the most popular over the years.
 They are timeless.
 We can play them by the original artist, which is most popular, or by any artist who ever covered the song.

 Here’s our top ten songs for your first dance to get you started.
-Whatever you select, we’ll have it … or we’ll get it!
+Whatever you select, we’ll have it

 Here are our top ten songs for your first dance: